Removing bottlenecks in the recognition of small $(k,\ell)$-graph classes: Introduction

-Further studies on $(k,\ell)$-graphs have been carried out within specific graph classes, such as chordal graphs~\cite{DBLP:journals/dam/HellKNP04}, cographs~\cite{DBLP:journals/disopt/DemangeEW05}, and line graphs~\cite{DBLP:journals/tcs/DemangeEW05}.
-In addition, research has also addressed the recognition of $(k,\ell)$-probe graphs, both in the case of fixed partitions~\cite{DANTAS201867} and in the unpartitioned setting~\cite{DANTAS2016294}.
+Related work has also considered $(k,\ell)$-graph recognition within specific graph classes, including chordal graphs~\cite{DBLP:journals/dam/HellKNP04}, cographs~\cite{DBLP:journals/disopt/DemangeEW05}, and line graphs~\cite{DBLP:journals/tcs/DemangeEW05}.
+Several probe variants have also been studied, both in the partitioned setting~\cite{DANTAS201867} and in the unpartitioned setting~\cite{DANTAS2016294}.